 Griffin Stieg is returning to Virginia Tech rather than transferring to Alabama

-Stieg is returning to Blacksburg for the 2026 after not signing with the Mariners and backing out of his commitment to Alabama, according to Will Miller of BamaCentral.
+Stieg is returning to Blacksburg for the 2026 season after not signing with the Mariners and backing out of his commitment to Alabama, according to Josh Poslusny of Tech Lunch Pail.
 Apparently, Stieg never signed with the Crimson Tide to play in the SEC next season.